 The future of print is undoubtedly evolving in response to the digital age.
 Ironmark is at the forefront of this transformation.
 We embrace cutting-edge technologies and sustainable practices to ensure that print remains a relevant and vibrant medium.
 As you continue to seek tangible, tactile experiences in a digital world, Ironmark's commitment to innovation promises to reshape the future of print, making it more dynamic, eco-friendly, and engaging than ever before.
 Reach out to our print team today to see how we can help you with all of your printing needs.

 Michael Cooper | VP, General Manager, Lindenmeyr Munroe

-Cooper is a 30 year industry veteran in various roles, from sales to sales management and general management.
+A 30-year industry veteran in various roles, from sales to sales management and general management.

 Jay K. Goldscher | President and CEO, PGAMA (Printing and Graphics Association of the Mid-Atlantic)

-Goldscher is a lifelong print industry expert with experience in management, sales, estimating, production, and equipment purchasing.
+A lifelong print industry expert with experience in management, sales, estimating, production, and equipment purchasing.
 During his nearly 50 years of industry tenure, he has been the president of two printing companies.

 Kenny Grady | Manager of Global Print Production, Gartner

 Grady has been hands-on in the print industry for 45 years.
 His experience covers a large variety of print practices, including production, publication, and design.

 Stephanie Hill | Senior Business Development Manager, HP Graphic Solutions Business, Americas

 Stephanie Hill has more than 30 years of experience in the graphics industry, including experience with The Village Voice and New York City Transit Authority.
 She holds a B.F.A. from Cornell University and an M.B.A. from University of Colorado at Denver.